kinow/kinoshita.eti.br/_posts/2013-09-29-the-apache-way-and-on-writing-software-reviews.md

 ---
-title: 'The Apache Way and on writing software reviews'
-author: kinow
+date: 2013-09-29 14:53:53 +1300
+layout: post
 tags:
 - apache software foundation
-category: 'blog'
-time: '14:53:53'
+title: The Apache Way and on writing software reviews
 ---

 The [Apache Way](http://www.apache.org/foundation/how-it-works.html) is the philosophy behind Apache Software Foundation and is shared by all of its projects.
 It is composed by a set of principles: